raugfer/bitcoin-onion/README.md

     $ sudo systemctl enable docker

-Finally, if you intend to [run docker on a non-root account](https://docker-docs.uclv.cu/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), please add the account to the docker group by running:.
+Finally, if you intend to [run docker on a non-root account](https://docker-docs.uclv.cu/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), please add the account to the docker group by running:

     $ sudo usermod -aG docker $USER